LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-16-rendering-abstraction-dev-diary-4.md

 ## Rendering API Interface

-With the integration of the rendering framework from the [examples](https://bitbucket.org/pvarcholik/real-time-3d-rendering-with-directx-and-hlsl/src/master/) created by Dr. Paul Varcholik for his book *Real Time 3D Rendering with DirectX and HLSL*, I reached the point where the initial implmentation of the rendering abstraction layer was needed to prevent dependencies on DirectX in API agnostic engine code.
+With the integration of the rendering framework from the [examples](https://bitbucket.org/pvarcholik/real-time-3d-rendering-with-directx-and-hlsl/src/master/) created by Dr. Paul Varcholik for his book *Real Time 3D Rendering with DirectX and HLSL*, I reached the point where the initial implementation of the rendering abstraction layer was needed to prevent dependencies on DirectX in API agnostic engine code.

 As the initial implementation, I created the `RenderingManager` class as an interface that declares structs and pure virtual method prototypes for wrapping rendering API data types and functionality respectively.